All Episodes

 Right there with you.

-Well, and and that's what we believe, that's what you believe.
+Well, and that's what we believe.

-Free Matt Kim is the username there on X. And Matt, um, thank you for joining me today.
+Free Matt Kim is the username there on X. And Matt, thank you for joining me today.

 This has been a lot of fun.